mahdi930/windows-optimizer-script/README.md

 ## 👊 Support

 Like this tool?
-Give it a ⭐ and share it with your friends!
+Give it a ⭐ and share with friends!

 PRs, suggestions, or issues are always welcome.
 Let’s make Windows faster, together.